 Throughout the discussion of dermatologic conditions commonly observed in individuals with ASD, it becomes evident that multiple interrelated factors contribute to their manifestation and severity.
-Given that ASD itself is a complex, multifactorial neurodevelopmental condition, it is critical to examine not only the immunological them.
-In addition, pharmacologic treatments frequently used in ASD management can have dermatologic side
+Given that ASD itself is a complex, multifactorial neurodevelopmental condition, it is critical to examine not only the immunological underpinnings of these comorbidities but also the behavioral, sensory, and genetic influences that may exacerbate them.
+In addition, pharmacologic treatments frequently used in ASD management can have dermatologic side effects, creating an additive burden.
+Understanding the interplay between these domains is essential to developing comprehensive, multidisciplinary care strategies for this population.